top of page

 3. Multiple Instructors

-• It reduces the teaching load,
+• It reduces the teaching load.

-• It helps when multiple lessons are covered per day or session,• It allows different teaching gifts to be expressed, and
+• It helps when multiple lessons are covered per day or session,

 • It provides students with a richer learning experience through varied teaching styles.